Profile

 4. 4

-Simmer gently for about 4 hours, skimming off any scum now and then.
+Simmer gently for about 4 hours, skimming off any scum that rises to the surface now and then.

 5. 5

-Once cooked, drain the meat, remove the bones, and cut into chunks.
-Strain the broth and let it cool slightly, then carefully skim off the fat.
+Once the meats are tender, drain, debone and chop them into pieces.
+Strain the broth and let it cool slightly before carefully skimming off the fat.

 6. 6

-Return the broth to the heat, whisk in the stiffly beaten egg white and cook on a low simmer for another 15 minutes with the lid on.
+Return the broth to the heat, whisk in the egg white until frothy, and cook gently for another 15 minutes, covering the pot.

 7. 7

-Strain the jelly once more through a clean cloth, then add the vinegar and juice of the bitter orange.
+Strain the jelly once more through a clean cloth, then stir in the vinegar and the juice of the bitter orange.

 8. 8

-Pour the warm liquid over the meat in a dish and leave to cool completely before chilling in the fridge for at least 4 hours, until set.
+Pour the warm liquid over the meat in a terrine and leave to cool completely before chilling in the fridge for at least 4 hours, until set.

 💡 Tips and Variations